The History behind our Association

 In 1999, the Association’s dream of an indoor ice facility became a reality when voters in Redwood Falls approved a referendum for a new community center which included an indoor ice facility.
 In September 2000, the Redwood Area Hockey Association moved into their new home, the Redwood Area Community Center Civic Arena, located at 901 East Cook Street, Redwood Falls, MN.

 During the 2005-2006 season, Redwood Valley High School Hockey began in partnership with the Minnesota State High School League.
 Currently, Redwood Valley is a cooperative sponsorship agreement in the activities of boys hockey between Redwood Area, BOLD, Cedar Mountain, & Springfield High Schools.
-As of the 2016-17 registrations, the Association's membership surpassed 100 players, ages 4-18.
+As of the 2019-2020 registrations, the Association's membership is well over 100 players, ages 4-18.